 I didn’t expect the disorientation.
 I found myself drifting.
 There were days I could barely feed myself because cooking for one felt strange, almost wrong.
 The joy of making meals was gone, replaced by a hollow silence.
 I cried.
 I felt lost.
 I kept whispering to myself, “Back when I was your mom, I could handle anything.
 Back when I was your mom, I knew what to do…”

-But now?
 I could barely stand up for myself.
 Even the simplest things felt heavy.

 Then one day, in the middle of one of those tearful spirals, my son (who’d been out on his own for a while) heard me venting.
 He gave this soft chuckle, the kind that says, “That’s sad, but also…true.”